What Is Data Loss Prevention (DLP)?

 Types of Data Threats

 Organisations face a variety of data threats that can compromise sensitive information.
-As cyber threats grow increasingly sophisticated, it’s vital to anticipate the myriad of data threats.
-Here’s a list of threats you should be aware of:
+As cyber threats become more complex and damaging, understanding the primary risks is vital.
+Here are six key threats to be aware of:

 • Phishing: You’ve likely encountered these deceptive emails or messages attempting to deceive you into revealing personal information.
 Phishing remains one of the most pervasive cybersecurity threats.